-Nick began to specialise in criminal fraud cases in about 2001 when he successfully acted for a director in a property fraud case, arguing on an interim appeal that the reverse burden of proof under s.206 of the Insolvency Act was incompatible with the Human Rights Act 1998.
-Over the years, he began to act more frequently as leading counsel in some of the largest fraud jury trials in the UK, appearing in major tax, carousel, pharmaceutical, boiler room, diversion, financial markets and property frauds, prosecuted by agencies such as the SFO, HMRC, MHRA and Trading Standards.
+Nick began to specialise in financial crime cases from about 2001, acting for a director in a property fraud case, when he successfully argued on an interim appeal that the reverse burden of proof under s.206 of the Insolvency Act was incompatible with the Human Rights Act 1998.
+Over the years, he began to act more frequently as leading counsel in the full range of fraud cases, appearing in major tax, carousel, pharmaceutical, boiler room, diversion, financial markets and property frauds, prosecuted by agencies such as the SFO, HMRC, MHRA and Trading Standards.

-- R v K and Others - 8-handed HMRC MTIC fraud, where £20m tax was evaded.
+- R v A and Others - 8-handed HMRC MTIC fraud, where £20m tax was evaded.
 Nick was Leading Counsel for the alleged “orchestrator” of the fraudulent trades.
 There were 49,000 pages of used material in a trial which lasted 6 months, followed by lengthy POCA proceedings.
 The trial involved cut throat defences, international aspects and sensitive issues of public interest immunity.
 Media coverage here.